Manage Your Body With Functional Fitness

 Ankle/Foot Clocks – With foot off ground circle foot clockwise, then counter-clockwise 5-10x.

-Foot Point/Flex – Pull toes up towards knee, pushing heel forwards.
+Foot Point/Flex – Pull toes up towards the knee, pushing heel forwards.
 Reverse by pushing toes forwards and pointing them 5-10x.

 For even greater efficiency and effectiveness, you can combine some of these movements.